Part One: Maroon Methodology

 But Robinson’s account in Black Marxism tries to show how the everyday racist attitudes of medieval Europe were actually incorporated at every stage of modern capitalist development.

 Because of his attention to the causative role that culture plays in re/producing the world system, Robinson is sometimes read as a philosophical idealist, by Marxist critics like Asad Haider and Alex Callinicos.
 But dialectics, even in its bloodiest form, can never be satisfied with a simple either/or.
-It has to account for what is true (if only partially so) in the opposing viewpoint.
+It has to account for what is true, if only partially so, in the opposing viewpoints.

-There is no reason that the systemic and social regularities that are captured by historical materialist analysis should be ignored, simply because of the limits of its theory of causation.
+There is no reason that the systemic and social regularities captured by historical materialist analysis should be ignored, simply because of the limits of its theory of causation.
 The racial capitalism school is compatible with the best insights of Marxist political economy and world-systems analysis, as Robinson’s and Gilmore’s own writings show.
 Far better than false class consciousness, it also explains the intractability of working-class white racism – with its great inertial pull on the labor movement.
-Here is one case where the superstructure clearly affects the development of the substructure.
+Here is one case where the superstructure clearly affects developments in the substructure.

 Or rather, to paraphrase Frantz Fanon, in the Wretched of the Earth: under colonial conditions, the superstructure is the substructure.
 You are rich because you are white, and you are white because you are rich.
 We might add: if you’re not rich, at least you are white.
 There is nothing in Marx to explain this.
 Du Bois could recognize the problem, but he appears not to have made it an explicit problem of method.

-This somewhat laborious discussion of method was needed, so that we can sidestep certain conceptual traps in our following sections – on racism and primitive accumulation, racialized labor in the imperialist age, and racism and settler-leftism.
+This somewhat laborious discussion of method was needed, so that we can sidestep conceptual traps in our following sections – on racism and primitive accumulation, on racialized labor in the imperialist age, and on racism and settler-leftism.

-As we will see in the next section, this is important not just for understanding the foundations of colonialism and slavery, that hold up the edifice of modern capitalism, but also for uncovering the sources of Black revolt against that system.
+As we will see in the next section, this theoretical need is important not just for understanding the foundations of colonialism and slavery, that hold up the edifice of modern capitalism; but also for uncovering sources of Black revolt against that system.